mcecode/eslint-config-mcecode/README.md

 }
 ```

-Instead of disabling `default-case` or `no-fallthrough`, you can state why fall through behavior or not putting a default case is intended.
+Instead of disabling `default-case` or `no-fallthrough`, you can state why fall through behavior or not putting a default case is intended:

 ```js
 switch (key) {